Python is a high-level object-oriented programming language that has gained immense popularity in web development.

 Compared with the above toolkits, PyGUI is more straightforward, but it is available only for Unix, Macintosh, and Windows platforms.

-It was developed by Dr. Greg Ewing at the University of Canterbury with the objective of creating a GUI API that is designed specifically for Python, i.e., to make use of Python’s unique language features and a GUI that runs smoothly with Python data types.
+Dr. Greg Ewing developed it at the University of Canterbury to create a GUI API designed specifically for Python, i.e., to use Python’s unique language features and a GUI that runs smoothly with Python data types.

-If you are a newbie in this field and are looking for something which is very simple and quick to learn, this toolkit will be the best choice for you.
+If you are a newbie in this field and are looking for something simple and quick to learn, this toolkit is the best choice for you.

 5. PySide

-Pyside is a cross-platform application that can be considered a fantastic alternative when it comes to selecting a Python library.
+Pyside is a cross-platform application that is a fantastic alternative to selecting a Python library.

 It is available free of cost, just like Tkinter.
 Nokia, a well-known mobile manufacturing company, is one of the prominent users of this Python toolkit.